gamemanual0/gm0/source/docs/appendix/glossary.rst

             :alt: A roll of surgical tubing
             :width: 200

+    Tank drivetrain
+        A tank drivetrain has wheels set up in a parallel line.
+It commonly uses 4 or 6 wheels, but the most widespread tank drivetrain is a 6 wheel :term:`drop center <Center drop>` tank drive.
+Tank drivetrains turn by rotating the left or right sides in opposite directions, or in the same direction at different speeds.

     Thunderhex
         Thunderhex is aluminum rounded hex :term:`shaft` that comes in 3/8” and 1/2” hex sold by VEX Robotics.